Belshazzar's feast: Historical background

-The story is set around the fall of Babylon, when on 12 October 539 BCE the Persian conqueror Cyrus the Great entered the city.
+The story is set around the fall of Babylon, when on 12 October 539 BCE, the Persian conqueror Cyrus the Great entered the city.
 Its last king, Nabonidus, was captured; his fate is unknown, although he may have been exiled.
 Several details in the text do not match the known historical facts.
-Belshazzar is portrayed as king of Babylon and son of Nebuchadnezzar, but was actually the son of King Nabonidus, one of Nebuchadnezzar's successors, who deputised for Nabonidus when the latter was away in Teima, but never became king.
-The conqueror is named as Darius the Mede, but no such individual is known to history; and the invaders were not Medes, but Persians.
+Belshazzar is portrayed as king of Babylon and son of Nebuchadnezzar, but was the son of King Nabonidus, one of Nebuchadnezzar's successors, who deputised for Nabonidus when the latter was away in Teima, but never became king.
+The conqueror is named Darius the Mede, but no such individual is known to history.
+The invaders were not Medes, but Persians.
 John J. Collins suggests this is typical of the story's genre, in which historical accuracy is not an essential element.

 The constituent elements of the Book of Daniel were assembled shortly after the end of the Maccabean crisis, which is to say shortly after 164 BCE.
 The tales making up chapters 2 to 6 are the earliest part, dating from the late 4th or early 3rd centuries.
-Their setting is Babylon, and there is no reason to doubt that they were composed in the Babylonian diaspora (i.e., among the Jewish community living in Babylon and Mesopotamia under Persian and then Greek rule).
-They reflect a society in which foreign rulers were not necessarily malevolent (Belshazzar rewards Daniel and raises him to high office); this is a marked contrast with the visions of chapters 7–12, where the sufferings of the Jews are the result of actions by the evil 2nd century BCE king Antiochus IV Epiphanes.
+Their setting is Babylon, and there is no reason to doubt that they were composed in the Babylonian diaspora, that is, among the Jewish community living in Babylon and Mesopotamia under Persian and then Greek rule.
+They reflect a society in which foreign rulers were not necessarily malevolent.
+For example, Belshazzar rewards Daniel and raises him to high office.
+This is a marked contrast with the visions of chapters 7–12, where the sufferings of the Jews are the result of actions by the evil 2nd century BCE king Antiochus IV Epiphanes.